P-p-H-d/mlib/README.md

 ### M-STRING

-This header is for using dynamic string.
+This header is for using dynamic [string](https://en.wikipedia.org/wiki/String_(computer_science)).
 The size of the string is automatically updated in function of the needs.

 Example: